 Here are some popular/high quality products to ensure proper clipper maintenance/blade sharpness over time.

 Oil: Clipper oil is interchangeable among clippers.
-I recommend you to get Wahl’s clipper oil for best results.
+I recommend you to get Wahl’s clipper oil from Amazon.com for best results.

 Cooling sprays/disinfection: I use Andis Cool Care from Amazon.com as it’s an all-in-1 solution.
 Not only does it clean and disinfect, it also lubricates and cools off blades.
 To top it off, it acts as an anti-rusting agent.